Casey: I'll teach you. (launches Raph into the air and into a trash can with one solid WHACK) See? Six runs.

 - At the end of the game, whichever team scores the most total runs wins.

-- A One day cricket match has one innings for each team, and each innings has limited overs, typically 50 or 40.
-This is the preferred format for most domestic leagues, though international variants are popular as well.
+- A one-day (or List A) cricket match has one innings for each team, and each innings has limited overs, typically 50 or 40.
+This is the preferred format for most domestic leagues, though international variants, officially known as One Day Internationals (ODIs), are popular as well.
 Because of the limited amount of overs, unlike Test matches, the match can end before all wickets have fallen.
 And a losing team can no longer save a loss by drawing out the game - it's the complete opposite.
 The limited balls puts the losing team on the clock, and they have to beat the score to avoid a loss.

 - A Twenty20 (T20) cricket match only has one innings for each team, and each innings can only have up to 20 overs.
 Following the logical progression from Test to One-day, T20 is designed to be fast paced and quick, and is partially inspired by American baseball (and that is saying something about traditional cricket formats).
 A match typically lasts for 3 hours, and any delays by the players are reprimanded harshly.
 Due to the very limited amount of overs, and thus balls, batsmen are forced to be aggressive in their play when compared with the other two formats, and because of this aggressiveness, wickets are taken more frequently, making the game more exciting.